pjagada/strongholdnotcalculator/README.md

 This script will replace the need for you to do any math, so the important thing is to learn how to get the angle, which is found in pages 5 and 6 of the [Perfect Travel document].

+In addition, as of release 2.0, you no longer need to stand at 0,0 in the chunk.

 ## Setup instructions:
 Download the [latest release]

 Extract the zip folder's contents anywhere (make sure they're all in the same folder).

+Run either everyCorner.exe or everyCorner.py.
+It'll probably take around 10-20 minutes to generate the needed tables.
+You'll know it's done when if you right click on your tables folder, then click Properties, it'll say "Contains: 1,032 Files"

 [Download and install AutoHotkey]